astrberg/strandberg.dev/index.md

 title: Aron Strandberg | Software Engineer
 ---
 # Aron Strandberg
-Software Engineer with a Masters in Computer Science at Luleå University of Technology.
+Software Engineer with a Masters in Computer Science at Luleå University of Technology

 <div id="webaddress">
   <a href="aron@strandberg.dev">aron@strandberg.dev</a>